andreasabel/inCode/entry/introduction-to-singletons-1.md

 `DoorState`.

-The library also defines a neat type synonym, `type SDoorState = Sing`, so you can do `SDoorState 'Opened` instead of `Sing 'Opened`, if you wish!
+The library also defines a neat type synonym, `type SDoorState = Sing`, so you can do `SDoorState 'Opened` instead of `Sing 'Opened`, if you wish.

 There are definitely more useful utility functions, but we will investigate these later on in the series!
 For now, you can look at the